zackforbing/ruby-submissions/1503/08_supper_skip.markdown

 ### Group Evaluations

 * Chelsea Worrel, Morgan Miller, Sally MacNicholas
+  1. Feature Completion - 3: Completes all base features (through iteration 4) and 1 supporting feature
+  2. Project Organization - 4: Team makes great use of git workflow, project management tool, and iterative workflow
+  3. Test-Driven Development - 3: Solid test coverage.
+Slightly heavier reliance on one layer over another, and some gaps, but important features are generally well-covered.
+  4. Code Quality - 3: Solid code quality.
+A few small leaks of responsibility, but logic is pushed down the stack and generally clearly encapsulated.
+  5. User Experience - 4: UX is especially polished and intuitive

+  Good on several fronts -- test coverage, some use of ruby service objects, solid data modeling, looks ok.
+Would like to see more model/unit testing and more use of PORO's.
+Also my photo is somewhat low res.

 * Brett Grigsby, Rick Bacci, David Maurer
+  1. Feature Completion - 2: Is missing some base features
+  2. Project Organization - 3: Team generally makes good use of git and project workflow, but has a few "git dump" PRs or dropped tickets
+  3. Test-Driven Development - 3: Solid test coverage.
+Slightly heavier reliance on one layer over another, and some gaps, but important features are generally well-covered.
+  4. Code Quality - 3: Solid code quality.
+A few small leaks of responsibility, but logic is pushed down the stack and generally clearly encapsulated.
+  5. User Experience - 2: Some gaps in the UX
 * Jack Yeh, Vanessa Gomez, Margarett Ly
+  1. Feature Completion - 2: Is missing some base features
+  2. Project Organization - 3: Team generally makes good use of git and project workflow, but has a few "git dump" PRs or dropped tickets
+  3. Test-Driven Development - 1: Disregard for testing
+  4. Code Quality - 2: Application of MVC leaks in some places.
+Several disorganized or poorly factored methods; largely suffering from lots of design and implementation churn
+  5. User Experience - 2: Some gaps in the UX
 * Andrew Fink, Justin Holmes, Whitney Heimstra
   * Feature Completion - 4
   * Project Organization - 4